dyfrad/personal_finance/README.md

 # Personal Finance Manager

 A sophisticated Python-based personal finance management application that helps you track and manage your financial portfolio with advanced features for investments, inventory, and expenses.

-A sophisticated personal finance application designed for individual use with local data storage and privacy protection.
+Designed for individual use with local data storage and privacy protection.

 ## Application Overview
 ![Personal Finance Manager Dashboard](docs/images/dashboard_0.2.0.png)

-The dashboard provides a comprehensive view of your financial portfolio with:
+The dashboard provides a comprehensive view of your financial portfolio with real-time stock performance tracking, expense monitoring, and portfolio management controls.
-- Real-time stock performance tracking with technical indicators
-- Expense monitoring with detailed visualization
-- Quick access controls for portfolio management
-- Reserved space for future feature expansion

 ## Key Features